ekkus93/sparkle_motion/docs/ORCHESTRATOR.md

 3. Updating `asset_refs` atomically (mutate then persist `runs/<run_id>/asset_refs.json`).
 4. Emitting a checkpoint JSON payload that captures the stage status and enough metadata for operators to reason about retries.

+### Service wiring & tool catalog

+- **SessionService** (`src/sparkle_motion/services.py`) issues the `run_id`, prepares `runs/<run_id>/` (artifacts, checkpoints, human-review folders), and hands the runner a `SessionContext`.
+Plugging in the official ADK service later is a matter of passing a different implementation into `Runner(session_service=...)`.
+- **ArtifactService** records every persisted output in `runs/<run_id>/artifacts.json` so humans/agents have a canonical lookup for Drive paths or URIs.
+Stage adapters call `artifact_service.register(name, path)` after writing files.
+- **MemoryService** appends structured events (stage begin/success/fail, QA verdicts, human-review notes) to `runs/<run_id>/memory_log.json`.
+This is the long-lived log ADK agents or dashboards can consume.
+- **ToolRegistry** mirrors ADK’s FunctionTool catalog.
+Each stage registers its callable/metadata with the registry, and the runner resolves stages via registry lookups, which allows hot-swapping adapters (local vs. remote) without editing orchestrator logic.

+These abstractions keep the runner faithful to ADK patterns while remaining lightweight for the current Colab workflow.

 #### Stage deep-dive

 Below is the canonical contract for each stage.
 When multiple adapters exist (e.g., SDXL vs. fallback), they must satisfy the same observable behavior and metadata.